AlexFidalgo/TelecomSiteTypeClassifier/README.md

          - Third symbol: type of information to be transmitted.
       8c) **Optional additional characteristics** or a more complete description of an emission, two optional characteristics are provided, which are expressed by the fourth and fifth symbols.
 When the fourth or fifth symbol is not used, it is advisable to indicate this with a dash where each symbol would appear.

+   11. **Tecnologia**: Technology, options are WCDMA (3G); GSM (2G); HSPA; EDGE; LTE (4G); NR(5G).

+   12. **tipoTecnologia**: Whether standalone (SA) or non-standalone (NSA).

-   9. **meioAcesso** Field of 'stations exempted from licensing.'
+   13. **meioAcesso** Field of 'stations exempted from licensing.'
 The options are: fiber, metallic pair, coaxial cable, and restricted radiation.

-   10. **Azimute** Positioning in degrees relative to the North of the main radiation lobe of the antenna.
+   14. **Azimute** Positioning in degrees relative to the North of the main radiation lobe of the antenna.
 When an omnidirectional antenna is used, it will be 0.

-   11. **CodTipoClasseEstacao** Station Class according to the list allowed in the Mosaic channelization system, according to the Regulation of the frequency range used according to the Technical Projects Manual of SITAR, available in [Manual de Projeto - Anatel](https://www.anatel.gov.br/Portal/verificaDocumentos/documento.asp?numeroPublicacao=60402&assuntoPublicacao=MANUAL%20DE%20PROJETOS%20T%C9CNICOS%20(SITAR)&caminhoRel=CidadaoComunica%E7%E3o%20via%20R%E1dioServi%E7o%20Limitado&filtro=1&documentoPath=outros/).
+   15. **CodTipoClasseEstacao** Station Class according to the list allowed in the Mosaic channelization system, according to the Regulation of the frequency range used according to the Technical Projects Manual of SITAR, available in [Manual de Projeto - Anatel](https://www.anatel.gov.br/Portal/verificaDocumentos/documento.asp?numeroPublicacao=60402&assuntoPublicacao=MANUAL%20DE%20PROJETOS%20T%C9CNICOS%20(SITAR)&caminhoRel=CidadaoComunica%E7%E3o%20via%20R%E1dioServi%E7o%20Limitado&filtro=1&documentoPath=outros/).
 Examples:
       - ML: Estação móvel terrestre
       - FX: Estação fixa
       - FB: Estação de base
       - XR: Estação fixa repetidora
       - FA: Estação aeronáutica
       - RC: Radiofarol não direcional

-   12. **ClassInfraFisica** This is the target variable, represents the physical infrastructure classification.
+   16. **ClassInfraFisica** This is the target variable, represents the physical infrastructure classification.

-   13. **CompartilhamentoInfraFisica** Physical Infrastructure Sharing.
+   17. **CompartilhamentoInfraFisica** Physical Infrastructure Sharing.

-   14. **CodTipoAntena** Antenna Type: mandatory field, where the code is inserted according to item 2.3.4 of the [Manual de Projeto - Anatel](https://www.anatel.gov.br/Portal/verificaDocumentos/documento.asp?numeroPublicacao=60402&assuntoPublicacao=MANUAL%20DE%20PROJETOS%20T%C9CNICOS%20(SITAR)&caminhoRel=CidadaoComunica%E7%E3o%20via%20R%E1dioServi%E7o%20Limitado&filtro=1&documentoPath=outros/).
+   18. **CodTipoAntena** Antenna Type: mandatory field, where the code is inserted according to item 2.3.4 of the [Manual de Projeto - Anatel](https://www.anatel.gov.br/Portal/verificaDocumentos/documento.asp?numeroPublicacao=60402&assuntoPublicacao=MANUAL%20DE%20PROJETOS%20T%C9CNICOS%20(SITAR)&caminhoRel=CidadaoComunica%E7%E3o%20via%20R%E1dioServi%E7o%20Limitado&filtro=1&documentoPath=outros/).
 Examples:
       - 019: Monopolo vertical
       - 060: V invertido
       - 213: Cabo fendido

-   15. **GanhoAntena** Antenna Gain in dB.
+   19. **GanhoAntena** Antenna Gain in dB.
 If the frequency is above 28,000 kHz, the antenna gain is reported in relation to an isotropic antenna (dbi); if lower, this is given in relation to a dipole antenna (dBd).

-   16. **FrenteCostaAntena** Front/back ratio in dBi (mandatory field).
+   20. **FrenteCostaAntena** Front/back ratio in dBi (mandatory field).
 It must be less than 90 dBi.
 It will be 0 (zero) when an omnidirectional antenna is used.

-   17. **AnguloMeiaPotenciaAntena** Half-power angle in decimal degrees (mandatory field).
+   21. **AnguloMeiaPotenciaAntena** Half-power angle in decimal degrees (mandatory field).
 Points on the diagram where the radiated power equals half that radiated in the main direction.

-   18. **AnguloElevacao** Mechanical elevation angle in decimal degrees.
+   22. **AnguloElevacao** Mechanical elevation angle in decimal degrees.
 The value must be between 0 and 90 and be measured with respect to the horizon line, being negative when the line of sight is below this reference.

-   19. **Polarizacao** The orientation of the electric field of the radio wave with respect to the earth or direction of propagation; and is determined by the physical structure of the antenna and its orientation.
+   23. **Polarizacao** The orientation of the electric field of the radio wave with respect to the earth or direction of propagation; and is determined by the physical structure of the antenna and its orientation.
 Accepted values: H (horizontal), V (vertical), CR (circular to the right), CL (circular to the left), and X (horizontal and vertical simultaneous or not).

-   20. **AlturaAntena** Antenna height (relative to ground level).
+   24. **AlturaAntena** Antenna height (relative to ground level).
 It must be less than 200 m.

-   21. **PotenciaTransmissorWatts** Nominal power (transmitter output) in watts.
+   26. **PotenciaTransmissorWatts** Nominal power (transmitter output) in watts.

-   22. **CodDebitoTFI** Code of the Installation Inspection Fee (TFI) according to Law No. 5,070, of July 7, 1966.
+   27. **CodDebitoTFI** Code of the Installation Inspection Fee (TFI) according to Law No. 5,070, of July 7, 1966.
 The installation inspection fee is due by concessionaires and permittees of telecommunications services, at the time when they are granted authorization to perform the service and aims to reimburse the expenses incurred by the Public Power until the licensing of the respective stations.
 Stations of permittees and concessionaires of telecommunications services that do not make payment of the installation inspection fee will not be licensed ([Lei do Fistel](https://www2.camara.leg.br/legin/fed/lei/1960-1969/lei-5070-7-julho-1966-364619-anexo-pl.pdf)).

-   23. **DataLicenciamento** Date of the station's last licensing.
+   28. **DataLicenciamento** Date of the station's last licensing.
 Format: YYYY/MM/DD.

-   24. **NumRede** Numeric value, defined by the user, to identify a group of communicating stations.
+   29. **NumRede** Numeric value, defined by the user, to identify a group of communicating stations.
 Aims to facilitate the analysis of network communication.

-   24. **_id** Identification of the emission/frequency of the station.
+   30. **_id** Identification of the emission/frequency of the station.

-   25. **DataValidade** Validity of the RF associated with that station.
+   31. **DataValidade** Validity of the RF associated with that station.

-   26. **NumFistelAssociado** Field filled when the emission is from another Fistel (same CNPJ or different): joint licensing.
+   32. **NumFistelAssociado** Field filled when the emission is from another Fistel (same CNPJ or different): joint licensing.
 In this case, the number of the Fistel responsible for the RF Act of this emission line is provided.

 The data must be downloaded from the website, which requires at least one filter to be active.
 The script `download.ps1` is a PowerShell script which filters the data by state and then downloads it, going through each one of all the Brazilian states.
 We get 27 different zip files, one for each state, which are saved to the `data/zip_files` folder.